abbbi/virtnbdbackup/README.md

 virtnbdrestore -U qemu+ssh://root@hypervisor/system --ssh-user root -cD -i /tmp/backupset/vm1 -o /remote/target
 ```

+## Restore with enabled compression

+In case the virtual machine qcow image contains mostly compressed blocks, it
+makes sense to use the `--compress` option during restore.
+If used, the target
+NBD server used for restore will enable the compression driver.
+The written
+data blocks are then compressed according to the qcow images compression
+option.

 # Post restore steps and considerations

 If you restore the virtual machine with its original name on the same